 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 03/01/2016 decreased from 28.6% in January 2016 to 14.7% in February 2016.
-According to the model, the probability that the U.S. is currently in a recession declined materially last month, but the current value of 14.7% still represents the second highest reading since the end of the Great Recession.
+The aggregate recession model probability estimate remained unchanged in February 2017 at 0.1%.
+According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.

 Aggregate Peak-Trough Probability Estimate

 The peak-trough model forecasts are different from the recession model.
 The peak-trough models estimate the probability of the S&P 500 being between the peak and trough associated with an NBER recession.
 The S&P 500 typically peaks before recessions begin and bottoms out before recessions end.
 As a result, it is far more difficult for the peak-trough model to fit this data and the model forecasts have larger errors than the recession model.